Robin Nievera: 2016–present: Dare and DJing

 During February 2016, Nievera was planning to start a food business.
 (He had been developing the same since 2014.)
 He was also reported to score an upcoming television series.
 In July 2016, Nievera performed with his father Martin in concert in Los Angeles, California.
 He also guested as a DJ on The Roadshow, FM radio station Wish 107.5's early evening program, in August 2016.
 He went on to become the regular host; according to Wish 107.5, "This gift of gab, along with his deep love for OPM and passion to support Filipino creativity, makes him a great roadshow host."
 He stayed on the program until 2018, when he was assigned to host Wish 107.5's new, similar program based in Hollywood; Nievera said, "[The management] gave me the job not only to be the DJ here, but to also make it work like how we've done in Manila.
 I've been The Roadshows DJ for two years, and [the staff] there all taught me really well on how to do this, so I'm trying to do my best so that we can do the same way that we do it back home."
 Nievera had already started dating Quizon in 2017.

 In 2019, Nievera was a special guest at his parents' Two-gether Again concerts in the United States and Canada.
 As of 2020, he is based in Los Angeles, California.
 There, Nievera has been collaborating with Buwi Meneses and Max Cogert—collectively known as Robin, Buwi & Max Trio—to write rock instrumentals and songs.
 In May 2020, they performed one of their compositions virtually as part of a campaign to promote safety during the COVID-19 pandemic.

-Robin and Zia Quizon first dated in 2017.
-On March 4, 2019, Zia admitted suffering from Body dysmorphic disorder.
-In August 2022, Pops Fernandez said Zia and Robin were still friends despite the breakup.
-On July 31, 2022, Zia revealed that she wed "Aleksa Rahul" in Serbia.
-In 2023, Robin is in a new relationship in the United States with partner Mian Acoba with their firstborn.
-"Meet Baby Phineas," Pops Fernandez said in December 2023.